Cohomology of the pure symmetric automorphisms of right-angled Artin groups: The cohomology ring

-\begin{prop} There exists an injective map $\varphi: \B_1\rightarrow\B_2$. \end{prop} \begin{proof} We are going to construct $\varphi$ explicitly for each of the types of elements of $\B_1$ considering several possible cases.
-First, we will fix the image of elements of type 1.
+\begin{prop} There exists an surjective map $\varphi: \B_1\rightarrow\B_2$. \end{prop} \begin{proof} We will start by constructing $\varphi$ explicitly for each of the types of elements of $\B_1$ considering several possible cases.
+During the construction, we will denote by boldface $\boldsymbol{A}$ the petal $A$ containing the minimal element $\min_i$ in the based partition $\tau_i$.

 {\textbf{Type 1:}} Rank 2 vertex types $\tau$.